vanus-labs/docs/blog/2023-02-07-send-email-notification-on-AWS-S3-events/index.md

 The missing **key-point** here is a `subscription`.
 It can be used to grab data from specific `EventBus` and send data to the sink targets (in our case the sink is the Email Sink Connector).

-Also, in a `subscription`, you can create `filters` to select data which meet your requirements, and create `transformers` to convert original CloudEvents into any format you need, before them sent to target.
+Also, in a `subscription`, you can create `filters` to select data which meet your requirements, and create `transformers` to convert original CloudEvents into any format you need, before before sending them to the target.

 Now let's create a subscription for this tutorial.